Being Honest With Ourselves

 Posted by Todd Smith

-I’ve said it before but it’s worth repeating.
-In my opinion the most important of all human qualities is one’s character.
+I’ve said it before, but it’s worth repeating: in my opinion, the most important of all human qualities is one’s character.
 Without it, a person may have short-term success but seldom will they enjoy long-term success.

 A large component of character is our honesty.
-Telling lies to others to gain power or money will eventually defeat us but equally damaging are the lies we tell ourselves.
-Clouded views, poor judgments and a negative self-image are the by- products of this self-deception and unless you start being honest with yourself, it’s highly unlikely you’ll ever be a success at anything.
+Telling lies to others to gain power or money will eventually defeat us, but equally damaging are the lies we tell ourselves.
+Clouded views, poor judgments, and a negative self-image are the byproducts of this self-deception, and unless you start being honest with yourself, it’s highly unlikely you’ll ever be a success at anything.

-Cold Hard Truth
+Cold, Hard Truth

-When you are honest with yourself you see things exactly as they are.
-There’s no smoke and mirrors, no pretending or playing games, no justifying or making excuses and no denying the facts.
-It’s just the cold hard truth.
+When you are honest with yourself, you see things exactly as they are.
+There’s no smoke and mirrors, no pretending or playing games, no justifying or making excuses, and no denying the facts.
+It’s just the cold, hard truth.

-Yesterday I decided to go to the local hole-in-the-wall restaurant for a couple of slices of pizza.
-When I made the decision I knew I was going to eat one of the unhealthiest foods I could put in my body.
+Yesterday, I decided to go to the local hole-in-the-wall restaurant for a couple of slices of pizza.
+When I made the decision, I knew I was going to eat one of the unhealthiest foods I could put in my body.

-I didn’t try to justify my decision by saying the cheese is healthy because it is comes from cow’s milk.
+I didn’t try to justify my decision by saying the cheese is healthy because it comes from cow’s milk.
 The crust is healthy because it comes from whole grains.
 The sauce is healthy because it comes from tomatoes.
 The sausage is healthy because it contains protein.
-I didn’t play games with myself.
-I knew I was making a poor food choice, period.
+I didn’t play games with myself; I knew I was making a poor food choice, period.

-How Honest Are You with Yourself?
+How Honest Are You With Yourself?

 Let’s do a little test to see how honest you are with yourself.
 Your first reaction to the questions below will reveal the answer.